Greenhouse gas emissions from wetlands: Nitrous oxide fluxes

 ^{a}The flux rates are shown as hourly rates per unit area.
 A positive flux implies flux from soil into air; a negative flux implies flux from air into the soil.
 Negative N_{2}O fluxes are common and are caused by consumption by the soil.

 Pathways of methane emission

-Wetlands counteract the sinking action that normally occurs with soil because of the high water table.
+Wetlands deposit or accrete sediment and experience fluctuations in their water table, with some wetlands relying largely or solely on temporary surface water from precipitation rather than ground water.
 The level of the water table represents the boundary between anaerobic methane production and aerobic methane consumption.
 When the water table is low, the methane generated within the wetland soil has to come up through the soil and get past a deeper layer of methanotrophic bacteria, thereby reducing emission.
 Methane transport by vascular plants can bypass this aerobic layer, thus increasing emission.

 Once produced, methane can reach the atmosphere via three main pathways: molecular diffusion, transport through plant aerenchyma, and ebullition.
 Primary productivity fuels methane emissions both directly and indirectly because plants not only provide much of the carbon needed for methane producing processes in wetlands but can affect its transport as well.